anna-h-wang/annawang/index.md

 ## About Me

 I am currently a PhD student at McGill University under the supervision of Dr. Daniele Malomo.
 My research covers masonry structures, earthquake engineering, and structural assessment & retrofit.
-I also research engineering education, focusing on implementing design-build-test projects and makerspace learning.
+I also research engineering education, focusing on implementing design-build-test projects and makerspace learning into introductory engineering courses.

 If you are a student interested in pursuing engineering or if you just want some advice about navigating your college career, I am more than willing to chat with you!
 I would not be where I am today without my mentors, and I am happy to pay it forward.
 Please don't hesitate to connect with me through LinkedIn or email.